crvernon/paige/README.md

 #### Using Anaconda

-1. Create a virtual environment:
+1. Create a virtual environment (**Note:** Support for models provided by Dartmouth requires Python 3.10 or higher.):
     ```bash
     conda create --name highlight_env python=3.9
     ```